Mmustafa-772002/Mysql/README.md

 ### 1.7 MySQL vs. Oracle

 MySQL and Oracle are both relational database management systems, but they have some differences in terms of features and capabilities.
-Oracle is developed by Oracle Corporation and is widely used in the enterprise market, while MySQL is an open-source database that is widely used in the LAMP stack.
+Oracle was developed by Oracle Corporation and is widely used in the enterprise market, while MySQL is an open-source database that is widely used in the LAMP stack.
 Oracle is suitable for large-scale enterprise applications, while MySQL is suitable for small to medium-sized applications.

 ### 1.8 MySQL vs. MongoDB